 Los Cristianos lies in a sheltered bay in the 'sunny side' of south Tenerife only a 30 minute drive, or a 20 minute hair raising ride by taxi from the airport.
 The only time in a hire car that you will overtake a taxi is when it's parked at the side of the road!

 Like most seafront towns Los Cristianos began life as a fishing village, and happily it still retains much of that same character with the fleet bringing in their catch during the early hours of each morning.
-The harbour is still the focal point with ferries and high speed catermerans leaving daily to the neighbouring islands of La Gomera and El Hierro or combine your stay at the Paradise Park Resort. with half and full day fishing/sightseeing and whale watching trips that leave from the quayside of Los Cristianos. (see the comments later though).
+The harbour is still the focal point with ferries and high speed catermerans leaving daily to the neighbouring islands of La Gomera and El Hierro or combine your stay at the Paradise Park Fun Lifestyle Hotel with half and full day fishing/sightseeing and whale watching trips that leave from the quayside of Los Cristianos. (see the comments later though).

 The town itself has a quaint 'village feel' with a delightful square built around the old church (and Barclay's Bank) where the locals sit and while away the hours.
 A great benefit is that practically the whole of the town is now traffic free, so no more watching for the children looking the 'wrong way' when crossing the roads.